Justin-Mulligan/SDHACKS2019-VIVABALL-APP/README.md

 # SDHACKS2019-VIVABALL-APP
-Our hackathon projects: A vivalife vr game
+Our hackathon project: A vivalife vr game